Sharaal/sql-pg/README.md

 const user = await sql.one('users', { id })
 ```

 Also the Selection Methods supports SQL Tag as parameter for more complex selections.

-For all details of `any`/`manyOrNone`, `many`, `oneOrNone` and `one` have a look into the [Wiki -> Selection Methods](https://github.com/Sharaal/sql-pg/wiki/Selection-Methods).
+Because they are highly inspired by `pg-promise`, there are the Selection Methods `any`/`manyOrNone`, `many`, `oneOrNone` and `one` available.

 ### SQL Tag and Tag Helpers